Kenilworth, Queensland: History

 Also established was the Kenilworth Farmers' Co-operative Store in Eumundi.
-In 1912 a steam-powered sawmill was built on Coolabine Creek.
+In 1912, a steam-powered sawmill was built on Coolabine Creek.
 In 1921 Kenilworth Station was sold off and divided into dairy farms and allotments.
 By 1925 all the large estates in the district had been subdivided and sold.
-Today dairying is still a major part of farming in the area but there has been diversification into fruit and vegetables and pig farming.

 Kenilworth Post Office opened by 1926 (a receiving office had been open from 1896).

 The first store was opened in Kenilworth on 2 January 1924 as well as the new hall opening and the first butcher's shop appeared in 1925.

 Kenilworth Provisional School built by the community opened on 22 January 1900.
 On 1 January 1909, it became Kenilworth State School.
 On 19 September 1928, it was renamed Kenilworth Lower State School.
 It closed on 3 July 1959.
 This school was in the area now known as Gheerulla.

 Kenilworth Township Provisional School opened 21 October 1924.
 On 1 October 1926, it became Kenilworth Township State School.
 On 15 May 1939, it was renamed Kenilworth State School.
 On 6 March 2003, it became Kenilworth State Community College.
 On 31 December 2008, the school ceased to provide secondary schooling (previously up to Year 10).

 Kenilworth Hall opened in the Kenilworth Township on 21 October 1924.
 In 1926, the hall was equipped to show silent movies.
 The site for a public recreation ground was purchased in 1927 and, in 1933, the hall was moved to this new location.

-The Church of England Mary Valley Parish was established in 1925.
+Kenilworth Baptist Church was built from timber in 1937.
+It was officially opened on Sunday 1 August 1937.
+It is no longer operating and the church building is no longer extant.
+It was at 31 Elizabeth Street (26.59398°S 152.72744°E).

+St John Bosco Roman Catholic Church was built from timber in 1938.
+It was opened by Archibishop James Duhig on Sunday 10 April 1938 on a piece of land donated by Mr C. Sharry on the top of a hill overlooking the town.
+It was dedicated to Saint John Bosco.

+The Kenilworth Cheese Factory was originally opened in 1952 by the Kraft Foods Inc. It was purchased from the Kraft Corporation in 1990 by a group of former employees.
+Today it has retitled its name to Kenilworth Dairies.

+St Luke's Anglican Church was built from timber in 1954.
+The foundation stone was laid on Saturday 19 June 1954.
+It opened in 1955.

 The Kenilworth Library opened in 1986 with a major refurbishment in 2000.